opentofu/opentofu/CONTRIBUTING.md

 ---

+### Can I become a core team member?

+Possibly, please look for open positions with the sponsoring companies as they hire core team members.
+The interview process is the same regardless of which sponsoring company you apply to.
+To become a core team member, you must be equally good at Go and at communication since much of our work is helping the community.
+Good luck!

+---

 ### Who is the Technical Steering Committee?

 The Technical Steering Committee consists of one delegate from each company sponsoring the OpenTofu core team.
 You can find their names in the [TSC_SUMMARY.md](TSC_SUMMARY.md) file.
 Their role is to decide on larger commitments of core developer time, as well as long-term strategic issues.